 When designing an onboarding flow, you should set some goals.
 What do you want to communicate to the first-time user?
 What is the correlation between your goals and the content of the app itself?
 Can onboarding be useful but also a pleasant experience?

-- Benefit focused —explains two or three core benefits and how to achieve them benefit via the app
+- Benefit focused – explains two or three core benefits and how to achieve them via the app

 - Function focused – explains two or three core functions of the app and how to use them

-- All — for particularly complex digital products, it may be necessary to combine the four above.
+- All – for particularly complex digital products, it may be necessary to combine all of the above

 The great thing about this breakdown is that it allows you to build your idea around specific goals.
 You can then bring that to reality in whatever form you like or think it’s appropriate.
 This way you’re not stuck between existing visual forms.
 Also, you can combine two or more focuses depending on your concept or idea.